alevenberg/climateiq-flood-model/terraform/README.md

 # Terraform for the flood modeling

-This directory includes terraform to setup 3 GCP Storage buckets for flood modeling.
+This directory includes terraform to setup the following:
+ - 3 GCP Storage buckets for flood modeling
+ - An artifact repository for the CityCat image

 ## Using Terraform
 ### Pre-reqs